TwistedTommy/AutomatedRedump2IRD/README.md

 ## About
 Automated Redump 2 IRD, or AR2I is The Original Automated IRD Builder.

-Automated Redump 2 IRD can perform the following tasks:
-- (Build IRDs) will build all the IRDs for all the ISO files and Zipped ISO files in a directory recursively, using hash information from an SQLite DB.
+Automated Redump 2 IRD builds all the IRDs for all of the ISO files and Zipped ISO files in a directory recursively, using information from an SQLite DB.

 IRDs cannot be built for ROMs with nonmatching titles.
 Please use a ROM manager to rename your ROMs to match the correct title in the DB.

+IRDs are named using the MD5 hash value of the Redump ISO, enabling you to colect the IRDs in the IRDs folder.
 ## Dependencies
 .Net Framework 4